Glenn Fleshler: Film

 Fleshler's first major film was 1998's A Price Above Rubies.
-More recently, he has appeared in such films as Blue Jasmine, A Most Violent Year, God's Pocket, and The Rendezvous.
+More recently, he has appeared in such films as Blue Jasmine (2013), A Most Violent Year (2014), God's Pocket (2014), The Rendezvous (2016) and Joker (2019).

 Television

-Fleshler's television credits include Billions, Barry, Sex and the City, Law & Order, Law & Order: Special Victims Unit, Fringe, Third Watch, Bored to Death, The Good Wife, FBI Most Wanted, The Following.
+Fleshler's television credits include Billions, Barry, Sex and the City, Law & Order, Law & Order: Special Victims Unit, Fringe, Third Watch, Bored to Death, The Good Wife, FBI: Most Wanted, The Following.
 He portrayed George Remus in seasons 2–4 of Boardwalk Empire, and Errol Childress in Season 1 of True Detective.
 He played Dr. Cordell Doemling, Mason Verger's physician and henchman, in season 3 of Hannibal.
 He played Judge Roth in the miniseries The Night Of.
 He was also cast as Officer Christopher Lasky in episode 3 of the 2019 revival of The Twilight Zone.

 Theater

-Fleshler's Broadway credits include Death of a Salesman, Guys and Dolls, Arcadia, and The Merchant of Venice.
+Fleshler's Broadway credits include Death of a Salesman, Guys and Dolls, Arcadia, Good Night, and Good Luck and The Merchant of Venice.
 Off-Broadway, he has appeared in such plays as Measure for Measure and Pericles, Prince of Tyre.